cdomet-d/workflow-automation/github-rm.md

 # Aliasing

 To create an alias for this script in your .zshrc file:
+> if you are not using zsh, you will need to check out how to alias for your own shell.
 1. Open your .zshrc file (usually at the root of your session (`~/`)):

 ```bash